Myrrh (Mo Yao)

 Organs/Systems: Mouthwash, Pain, Respiratory, Uterus

-Key Actions: Antiseptic, Antimicrobial, Antibacterial, Expectorant, Coagulant, Anti-inflammatory, Antioxidant, Analgesic
+Key Actions: Antiseptic, Antimicrobial, Expectorant, Coagulant, Anti-inflammatory, Antioxidant, Analgesic

-Medicinal Uses: Indigestion, ulcers, colds, coughs, lung congestions, asthma, arthritis pain, cancer, muscle spasms, leprosy, syphilis, increase the flow of menses, bad breath, canker sores, mouth swellings, headaches, athlete’s foot, ringworm, eczema.
+Medicinal Uses: Indigestion, ulcers, colds, coughs, lung congestions, asthma, arthritis pain, cancer, muscle spasms, leprosy, syphilis, increased flow of menses, bad breath, canker sores, mouth swellings, headaches, athlete’s foot, ringworm, eczema.

 Also Known As: N/A